N5AU IS the QSL manager for: VP2E, VP2EC, VP2EH, VP2EW. (These 4 callsigns only) QSL to: N5AU Box 842 Rockwall, Texas 75087 USA.

 N5AU cannot help with any VP2E QSO's prior to Jan 1, 1998.
 The VP2E call was assigned to other contest groups.
 See below for more info.

 --> QSL services are currently: [ x ] active [ ] suspended.
-All logs from the FEB-MAR 2013 trip have been uploaded to LOTW.
-As of Feb 10, 2014, all paper QSL's possible are now in the return mails.
+As of Apr 14, 2014, all paper QSL's possible are now in the return mails.
 Please allow at least another 2 weeks for postal delivery time prior to sending any e-mails or duplicate QSL's.
-All QSL's received at this time will turn around the next day.
+The recent WPX SSB contest log was uploaded to LOTW immediately following the contest, so if you don't really need or want a paper QSL, please use the LOTW confirm.
+We do not collect QSL cards for VP2EC.

 Please do NOT send or expect QSL's via any bureau, unless your bureau sends cards direct with SASE included.
 Please do not e-mail requests or inquiries about QSL's via bureau.
 QSL's will be direct only.
 No E-QSL's.
 Confirmations without direct QSL's are always available via the ARRL LOTW website. (see comments below) The station makes around 100,000 contest and other QSO's in the active years.
 Do the math on the return postage and/or ARRL bureau expenses and you should understand.